GanstFeveral/Sidebar-for-X-twitter/README.md

 # X Sidebar
 [EN]

-"📌" button opens a panel where you can store links, tags, plain text, and organize them into sections that can be collapsed or expanded like folders.
-You can also drag the left border of the panel to adjust its width as needed.

-"🎨" button allows you to add a background image to your X. Only you will see this background, but it lets you personalize your page and enjoy a more beautiful experience while using X. The built-in background settings should be enough for you to achieve the desired effect with your chosen image.
+"🎨" adds a background to your X and can also make side panels transparent.<br>

-"🔄" button enables automatic feed refreshing every 10 seconds.
-However, keep in mind that this function only works when the browser page is not active.
-It’s designed for those who keep X open on a second monitor and want the feed to update automatically without manually refreshing it whenever new posts appear.
+"🔄" enables feed refresh every 10 seconds (works only when the browser window is not active).<br>

-"✂️" button cuts off the left navigation panel of Twitter if the browser window is resized to its minimum width.
+"✂️" cuts off the left Twitter navigation panel if the browser window is narrowed to its minimum.<br>
+"⇄" transfers data from one section to another or quickly moves data within a section.<br>
+"✎" edits the text and updates the link address.<br>
+"x" completely deletes the row along with all its information.<br>
+"⋮" drag this element to move the entry to another row or section.

 <hr>